 100 g of walnuts (presoaked for better digestibility and chopped)

 Cook the chicken breasts together with cleaned and peeled vegetables.
 Let them cool down and chop them.
 As well as in French cuisine it is almost mandatory to provide tiny and equally sized pieces in Armenia but if you are into a more rustic style, then here you go.
 Next add half of the nuts, and the grains from one-half of the pomegranate, add mayonnaise, cream, salt and pepper and mix carefully.
 Use remaining pomegranate seeds and nuts for the garnish.

 Armenians serve this salad as a starter on special occasions along with the traditional bread Lavash.
 Even though it is a simple meal to prepare, decorated with those vermilion beads attracts the eye.

 From the TCM point of view:

-For acute diarrhoea, Traditional Chinese Medicine recommends to take pomegranate seeds and a tiny bit of skin of the fruit, crush them together, add salt, cover them and steam with water in the non-metallic pot for about 20 minutes.
+For acute diarrhoea, Traditional Chinese Medicine recommends taking pomegranate seeds and a tiny bit of skin of the fruit, crushing them together, adding salt, covering them and steam with water in the non-metallic pot for about 20 minutes.
 Drink a small amount of this decoction three times a day.
 Because the rind of pomegranate is slightly toxic, use this potion with caution and for only a short period of time.
 Avoid it during pregnancy or if you suffer from weakened digestion.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.